soserdev/shortener-kubernetes/README.md

 #### Start the Ingress

+Assuming you have Docker for Mac installed, follow the next steps to set up the _Nginx Ingress Controller_ on your local Kubernetes cluster - and take a look at the [Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/#docker-for-mac) for the actual link.

-In order to access the frontend and the backend we we have to start the _ingress_.
+In order to access the frontend and the backend we have to start the _ingress_.

 ```bash
 kubectl apply -f ingress-deploy.yaml